Raphael (singer): From Benidorm and Eurovision to becoming an international star

-When he was nineteen, he won first, second, and third awards at the famous Benidorm International Song Festival, in Benidorm, in 1962 and 1963 with the songs: "Llevan", "Inmensidad", and "Tu Conciencia".
+When he was nineteen, he won first, second, and third awards at the Benidorm Song Festival, in Benidorm, in 1962 and 1963 with the songs: "Llevan", "Inmensidad", and "Tu conciencia".
 After a brief relation with Barclay record label, who produced just an EP, he signed a contract with Hispavox recording company, and began a long artistic relationship with the musical director of this label, the late, talented Argentinian orchestrator Waldo de los Ríos and intensify the partnership with outstanding Spanish songwriter Manuel Alejandro.

 Raphael at the Eurovision Song Contest 1966 and singing "Yo soy aquél" in Luxembourg, and "Hablemos del amor" in Vienna, placing seventh and sixth, respectively.
 This marked Spain's strongest showing in the contest at the time, leaving the door open for victory the following year, which Spain achieved with "La, la, la" performed by Massiel.
 This served as a turning point in Raphael's career, making him an international star.
 He traveled and performed worldwide in Europe, Latin America, Puerto Rico, the United States, Russia and Japan.
 Songs such as "Que Tal Te Va Sin Mi", "Como Yo Te Amo", "En Carne Viva", "Digan Lo Que Digan", "Estar Enamorado", "Estuve Enamorado", and "Desde Aquel Día" cemented his status as a major international singing star.

 Raphael also began a lucrative film career, appearing in, Cuando tú no estás (Mario Camus, 1966), which was followed by Al ponerse el Sol (Mario Camus, 1967), Digan lo que digan (Mario Camus, 1968, filmed in Argentina), El golfo (1969, filmed in Mexico), El ángel (1969), Sin Un Adiós (1970, partially filmed in England), and Volveré a nacer (1972).